 The John Deere Classic, which was originally scheduled for this week, was canceled in the wake of the coronavirus pandemic.
 To replace it, the PGA Tour added the Workday Charity Open at the Muirfield Golf Club in Dublin, Ohio, just outside of Columbus.
 And next week, the PGA Tour will stay at the same course for the Memorial Tournament, giving golf fans a rare doubleheader one week apart.

 It’s a unique situation that will add some extra intrigue for sports bettors, as well as some course history to analyze next week.
 And it’s all happening just a few hours away from the sportsbooks in West Virginia and Pittsburgh.
-(Unfortunately fans will be prohibited at both events, so all the wagers and action will have to be followed from afar).
+(Unfortunately, fans will be prohibited at both events, so all the wagers will have to be placed and the action followed from afar).

 With seven of the world’s top 15 golfers playing in this weekend’s tournament, there’s plenty of sizzle in the upstart event.
 Let’s take a look at some of the odds and available wagers at the top PA sports betting apps.